Back to Blog

 Getting to Islington Assembly Hall: Complete Transport Guide

-By Tube/Metro: The most convenient London Underground station is Angel on the Northern Line.
-From Angel station, it's a very short, approximately 3-5 minute walk to Islington Assembly Hall.
-Simply exit the station and head down Upper Street; the venue will be on your right.
-Highbury & Islington station, also served by the Victoria Line and London Overground, is another option, requiring a slightly longer walk of around 10-12 minutes.
+The most convenient way to reach the venue is often by tube/metro.
+The closest Underground station is Angel on the Northern Line.
+From Angel station, it's a pleasant 5-10 minute walk to Islington Assembly Hall.
+Alternatively, Highbury & Islington station, served by the Victoria Line, Overground, and National Rail, is a slightly longer but still manageable 15-20 minute walk.

 Food, Drink & Local Recommendations